oddbird/css-sandbox/src/sasslike/mixins-functions.md

 - Functions would be resolved
   at the same time as variable substitution
-- Function parameters defined with a CSSOM 'type' can be validated at parse time
+- Function parameters defined with a CSSOM 'syntax' can be validated at parse time
   (like `@property`-registered variables)
 - This would be a declarative version